Governance

 Governance arbitrates with a reason hash and can slash the proposing frontend.

-Governance controls oracle configuration, including the challenge window, challenger bond, frontend registry, and fallback bond recipient.
+Governance controls oracle configuration, including the challenge window, finalization veto window, challenger bond, frontend registry, and fallback bond recipient.
 It can also arbitrate challenged roots through proposals that either finalize a correct challenged root or reject an invalid one with a public reason hash, and can slash the proposing frontend through the FrontendRegistry if the on-chain-data computation was wrong.
-When a slash follows a rejected root, governance can use slashFrontendWithBounty to route a fixed 50% of everything confiscated — the stake cut, accrued fees, and any pending fee withdrawal — to the recorded challenger, so a correct challenge is directly profitable rather than just bond-neutral.
+When rejection is expected to lead to a slash, the governance batch should include the matching slash action where appropriate; parent-epoch rejection batches should also explicitly reject any challenged child round snapshots that need their fee-withdrawal freeze cleared immediately.
+Governance can use slashFrontendWithBounty to route a fixed 50% of everything confiscated — the stake cut, accrued fees, and any pending fee withdrawal — to the recorded challenger, so a correct challenge is directly profitable rather than just bond-neutral.
+Finalized payout roots remain rejectable during the veto period even after configured consumers first consume them; after the veto window, consumed roots are final for that consumer path.
+Longer challenge and veto windows increase public review time but slow healthy payout finality, while shorter windows improve claim speed and narrow the review period.

 The intended security model is optimistic rather than fully per-snapshot economically secured on-chain.
 Public artifacts, challenge windows, governance arbitration, and the globally bonded frontend-operator set are meant to make incorrect payout roots observable and punishable through frontend slashing, reputation loss, and future-fee loss.
-Frontend fee withdrawals wait out a 21-day slashable review window, so an operator's undelivered earnings act as collateral that grows with their usage — a misbehaving proposer forfeits the bond, weeks of fee income, and the future fee stream together.
+Frontend fee withdrawals wait out a 1-hour slashable review window and remain frozen during active challenged payout snapshots, so fees back accountability only while they are still accrued, pending, or challenge-frozen.
+The 1,000 LREP bond and separate 14-day stake unbonding period preserve operator-exit accountability for fresh offenses that governance resolves after the short fee review window.

 Round Settings Bounds